Kansas vs. Tennessee College Basketball Predictions & Picks - November 22

 Kansas Performance Insights

-- The Jayhawks outscore opponents by 19.8 points per game (scoring 85.8 points per game to rank 39th in college basketball while giving up 66 per outing to rank 105th in college basketball) and have a +99 scoring differential overall.
+- The Jayhawks have a +99 scoring differential, topping opponents by 19.8 points per game.
+They're putting up 85.8 points per game to rank 39th in college basketball and are giving up 66 per outing to rank 105th in college basketball.

-- Kansas connects on 7.8 three-pointers per game (139th in college basketball) compared to its opponents' 7.6.
+- Kansas makes 7.8 three-pointers per game (139th in college basketball) compared to its opponents' 7.6.
 It shoots 37.9% from deep while its opponents hit 26.6% from long range.

 - The Jayhawks' 105 points per 100 possessions on offense rank 40th in college basketball, and the 80.8 points they allow per 100 possessions rank 70th in college basketball.

-- Kansas has had more turnovers than its opponents this season, committing 13.8 per game (277th in college basketball action) while forcing 11.4 (239th in college basketball).
+- Kansas has committed 2.4 more turnovers per game than its opponents, averaging 13.8 (277th in college basketball play) while forcing 11.4 (239th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.